Forehead Wrinkles

 Wrinkles can also appear on other areas of the upper face over time.
 You can learn more about how ageing contributes to glabellar lines (frown lines) and eye wrinkles .

-Understanding forehead ageing during a consultation
+How forehead wrinkles are assessed during a consultation

 This may include evaluating: